skreddy2231/my-pythintest-practice/README.md

-this is my first git setup
+this is py-setup git setup